Mizna: Prose, Poetry, & Art Exploring Arab America

 GENERAL SUBMISSIONS INFORMATION

 Mizna continuously seeks original writing for upcoming publications.
-Writers may submit work that does not respond to the current theme.
 Contributors do not have to be of Arab descent provided their work is of relevance to the Arab-American community.
+Submissions are accepted on a rolling basis.
+To be considered for the winter 2017 issue of the journal, please submit writing on the theme described above by July 29, 2016.

-If you would like your work to be considered for publication, please send your submission and a short biography (maximum 50 words) via e-mail as attachments (not in the body of the message) to email@example.com, and include the word "submission" in the subject line.
-Please include your name, mailing address, e-mail address, and phone number.
+Send your submission and a short biography (maximum 50 words) via e-mail as attachments (not in the body of the message) to email@example.com, and include the word "submission" in the subject line, as well as the name of the theme if relevant.
 The attachments should be standard word-processing program files.
+Please include your name, mailing address, e-mail address, phone number, titles of your submissions, and genres of your submissions in your message.
+Your name should not appear on the attachments of your submissions.

 Prose should be double-spaced and limited to 2500 words.
 Kindly limit poetry submissions to four poems per submission.
 Verses exceeding our page width will be treated with a runover indent.
 Proofs can be made available for author approval before publication.

-Writers whose work is published in Mizna will receive a stipend and complimentary copies of the journal.
+Writers whose work is published in Mizna will receive an honorarium, a one-year subscription to the journal, and complimentary copies of the journal.

 Due to the volume of submissions received, those not conforming to the above guidelines, as well as material previously published in any other English-language forum, will not be considered.